 It is sometimes the case that a new version of grub4dos will introduce a subtle bug which stops a certain feature of E2B from working (e.g. booting XP ISOs or modifying the menu).
 In this case, it is useful to be able to simply use older versions of grub4dos to find out in which version the bug was introduced.

-You must also take into account that the E2B code needs to work on FAT16, FAT32, NTFS, exFAT and ext2/3/4 volumes, so you must test any E2B code in each of these filesystems to check it works correctly.
+You must also take into account that the E2B code has been tested on FAT16, FAT32, NTFS, exFAT and ext2/3/4 USB drives, so you must test any of your own code on each of these filesystems to check that it works correctly in all cases.